34-Year-Old Tight End – Dallas Cowboys

 Witten's numbers fell for the second straight year with his receptions matching a nine-year low and his yards the fewest since his rookie season.
 The Cowboys' rushing emphasis — the team passed 110 ti...

 Jason Witten Contract Information:

 Restructured his contract with the Cowboys in February of 2013.
 The deal runs through 2017 and is worth $37 million.

-Witten caught four passes on six targets for 57 yards in Sunday's 26-20 loss to the Saints.
+Witten caught six of eight targets for 58 total yards and a touchdown in Sunday's loss to Washington.